arpjw/quant-projects/README.md

-# quant-projects
+# QuantProjects

-documentation of all my quant research/dev projects
+This is a monorepo containing all of my personal quantitative finance side projects.
+Each project lives in its own folder with its own README and build instructions.